-The Mars Area Elementary School houses all Grade 2, 3 and 4 students in the Mars Area School District and has approximately 760 students.
-There are eleven (11) Grade 2 classrooms, eleven (11) Grade 3 classrooms and ten (10) Grade 4 classrooms.
-Our students are greeted each day by over 50 hard-working staff members – all committed to providing our students the best education possible.
+The Mars Area Elementary School houses all Grade 2, 3 and 4 students in the Mars Area School District and has approximately 800 students.
+There are twelve (12) Grade 2 classrooms, twelve (12) Grade 3 classrooms and eleven (11) Grade 4 classrooms.
+Our students are greeted each day by over 60 hard-working staff members – all committed to providing our students the best education possible.

 The use of the latest technology adds quality and richness to our rigorous curriculum for all students.
-Technology is infused into almost every daily lesson through the use of iPADS, laptops, and state of the art Promethean Boards which keep the students actively engaged in every Grade 2, 3, 4 classroom.
+Technology is infused into almost every daily lesson through the use of iPADS, desktops, and state of the art Promethean Boards which keep the students actively engaged in every Grade 2, 3, 4 classroom.
 Computer labs are always busy with students and teachers using technology to enhance our students’ curricular experiences.
 We have embedded a STEAM (Science, Technology, Engineering, Art and Mathematics) classroom to allow our students to begin the process of acquiring 21st Century skills.

 The Mars Area Elementary School works in concert with our extremely active Parent/Teacher Organization to provide a rich and supportive educational experience for all students.

 Once again, welcome to the Mars Area Elementary School.
 If you have any questions, please contact me at (724) 625-3161 or [email protected].

 Mr. Todd Lape is the principal of Mars Area Elementary School.

 Lape previously served as principal of Mars Area Primary Center (2015-2018) and Mars Area Centennial School (2009-2015).
 Prior to joining the District, he served as an elementary principal, middle school principal, and a fifth grade teacher at Oil City Area School District.